lemonde/locky/README.md

 ### locky.lock(resourceId, userId, callback)

-Lock a resource with a custom user.
+Lock a resource to a user.

 ```js
 // Lock the resource "article:23" with the user "20".